Dear Members,

 From India, Pune

-Thanks for providing the additional inputs on the subject.
-While taking business decisions or in personal life, taking decision under assumptions is a major bane.
+Thank you for providing additional insights on the subject.
+When making business decisions or choices in personal life, making decisions based on assumptions can be a significant drawback.

-Person none less than Mr Ratan Tata once saw a family four riding on 2-wheeler.
-He thought why not to manufacture a cost-effective that suits the needs of the lower middle-class family?
-This is how Rs 1 Lakh (or US$ 2,500) car Tata Nano rolled out.
+Notably, Mr. Ratan Tata once observed a family of four riding on a 2-wheeler.
+This led him to contemplate why not manufacture a cost-effective vehicle that would cater to the needs of lower middle-class families.
+Subsequently, the Rs 1 Lakh (or US$ 2,500) car Tata Nano was launched.

 Dinesh Divekar